Death in Brunswick: Production

-The film was shot from 15 January to 5 March 1990.

-Soundtrack

-The original music score was composed and produced by New Zealand-born musician Philip Judd.
+The film was produced by New Zealand producer Timothy White, and the original music score was composed and produced by New Zealand-born musician Phil Judd.
+Neil Thumpston edited the film.

+It was shot from 15 January to 5 March 1990, with Ellery Ryan as cinematographer.

 Reception

-David Stratton and Margaret Pomeranz, film critics for The Movie Show awarded the film four-and-a-half stars out of five.
+David Stratton and Margaret Pomeranz, film critics for The Movie Show, awarded the film four-and-a-half stars out of five.
 Stratton described the film as "a black comedy which isn't afraid to take risks, to shift moods, to push to the limit".

-Sydney Morning Herald film critic, Rob Lowing praised the performances of Sam Neill, Zoe Carides and John Clarke.
+Sydney Morning Herald film critic Rob Lowing praised the performances of Sam Neill, Zoe Carides, and John Clarke.
 Lowing described the film as "a gem of a black comedy and certainly the best that Australia has produced in years".